 Thinking of ways to get enough of them?
 You can sprinkle strawberries in your cereal or blend them up in skim milk and frozen yogurt smoothies.
 Want a super quencher?
 Pour yourself a cranberry juice.
 While talking about red foods, we can’t forget tomatoes.
 Add them to everything from salads, soups to casseroles.

-The adage “An apple a day keeps the doctor away” says everything you need to know about the versatility of this fruit belonging to the red color palette.
+The adage “An apple a day keeps the doctor away” says everything you need to know about the versatility of this fruit belonging to the red colour palette.
 You can bake apples into pies, mix them into salads or add them to cereals.
 Red kidney beans that can be used in mixed bean salads and stews, also deserve mention here due to their health benefiting properties.

-However, when choosing red foods, choose those that are whole foods like fruits, vegetables, and legumes and refrain from choosing red foods that get their color from dyes and processing.
+However, when choosing red foods, choose those that are whole foods like fruits, vegetables, and legumes and refrain from choosing red foods that get their colour from dyes and processing.
 Read up more on using the reds in cooking.
 So pack a vibrant nutritional punch with this brightly-coloured produce as you perk up your mood and food!